osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 to the database.
 It is memory intensive and the performance could probably be improved.

-This needs a deep look into what users actually need (the OSMF tile servers don't even use this but have a different way of calculating expired tiles) and how we can best support it.
+This needs a deep look into what users actually need and how we can best support it.
 We should also think about whether we can do expiry calculations based on output tables, not data input.
 This ties in with the generalization work mentioned below, because -- in a way -- expire lists are also just generalizations of geometries.

 Issues: